wanmigs/health-check/README.md

 # Overview
-- implement a HTTP health check url that can be hit to perform basic application diagnostics
+- implement a HTTP health check API that can be hit to perform basic application diagnostics
 - application instance health check
 - application release health check